 If you don't meet your points requirements (both your points target and job search requirement), this will result in Points Based Failure.
-When you get your first Points Based Failure in the Green Zone or Warning Zone, your income support payment will go on hold after 5 business days if you don't call the Digital Services Contact Centre or report your activities online.
+When you get your first Points Based Failure in the Green Zone or Warning Zone, your income support payment will go on hold after 2 business days if you don't call the Digital Services Contact Centre.
 In most instances, your Reconnection Requirement will be automatically set to 'light touch'.